Plan a vacation in Norway?

 Rapid chargers

-We have two main companies (and several smaller) in Norway where you can rapid charge your car, in addition to the Tesla supercharger network.
+We have two main companies (and several smaller) in Norway where you can rapid charge your car, in addition to the Tesla Supercharger network.
 You will sometimes find yourself in situations where you would like to take another route, or do not have time to charge before rushing off to catch a ferry.
 Prices vary on type of charging.
-You need to create a user, register a card to the account, and download the correct app on your telephone.
+You need to create a user, register a card to the account, and download the correct app on your phone.

 Company | URL to registration /Information | Details |

-Fortum Charge and Drive | https://www.fortum.no/privat/lade-elbil/lade-pa-ladestasjoner/ladeappen/hvordan-bruke-charge-drive-appen Scroll down on page for English instructions | Have Type-2, CCS and CHAdeMO on most locations, some places only Type-2.
+Fortum Charge and Drive | https://www.fortum.no/privat/lade-elbil/lade-pa-ladestasjoner/ladeappen/hvordan-bruke-charge-drive-appen Scroll down on page for English instructions | Have Type-2, CCS and CHAdeMO on most locations, some places only Type 2.
 Cover all of Norway.
 Their map of chargers can be seen in the mobile app |

-Mer | https://minside.mer.eco/bestill (no English page here) | Cover all of Norway Their map of chargers, – can also be seen in their mobile app |
+Mer | https://minside.mer.eco/bestill (no English page here) | Cover all of Norway Their map of chargers – can also be seen in their mobile app |

 Other useful Information